BrunoKoppel/ola/README.md

 1. First argument is the directory where the repo is saved in.
 2. Second argument is the name of the directory that the git clone generates.
 3. Third and last argument is the gitHub link.

-## Feel free to clone and take the Script beyond its initial form!

-If you take a look at the script you will see how easy it is setup.
-It may take you a few minutes to reporsue it but the advantages save you hours.

-code_directory=""
-list_directory=""
-list_file=""